VergeGroup/swift-verge/README.md

 ### Detaching to other tree

-Just in case, ScopedDispatcher
+Just in case, ScopedDispatcher supports also mutating on other state tree.

-Moving on more deeper
+**Moving on more deeper**

 ```swift
 final class LoggedInService: Store.ScopedDispatcher<LoggedInState> {